Partners and Sponsors

 We’re enormously proud of using the icon status Australia has given us to help break down barriers to inclusion for our LGBT+ community.
-We’ve got your back, and we’ll make sure that our LGBT+ employees, customers and fans can feel comfortable to be themselves at Holden.
+We’ve got your back, and we’ll make sure that our LGBT+ employees, customers and fans feel comfortable being themselves at Holden.

-Since then our rainbow car decals have been applied to a V8 supercar, and have made appearances at community pride events right across Australia, from Hamilton Victoria to Toowoomba QLD, and at police force events in support of our amazing Gay & Lesbian Liaison Officers.
+The last two years have seen us sparkle our way down the parade route, with motorcades doused appropriately in rainbows and ruby glitter.
+Since then our rainbow car decals have been applied to a V8 supercar, and have made appearances at community pride events right across Australia, from Hamilton VIC to Toowoomba QLD, and at police force events in support of our amazing Gay & Lesbian Liaison Officers.

-In 2017, we’ve also been delighted to highlight some outstanding role models from our LGBT+ community, across our media partnerships and sporting sponsorships.
+This year, we’re excited to champion the pursuits of LGBT+ role models driving change in our community.
+From suburban footy pitches, to our patrolled beaches, we want to empower and encourage Australians everywhere to be themselves.
 That’s deeply important to us.
-Because for Holden, our priority isn’t about putting our logo out there, it’s about finding opportunities to put the power of our logo behind celebrating people who are driving change in their community.
+Because for Holden, our priority isn’t about putting our logo out there, it’s about finding opportunities to put the power of our logo towards celebrating people who are driving change in their community.

-We’re excited to be back as a major sponsor for the 2018!
+We’re excited and proud to be back as a major sponsor for 2019!